 Bankruptcy is public.
-You cannot protect your privacy when you file.
+You can't protect your privacy when you file.

 Filing bankruptcy gives control to a judge or trustee.
 This person can take your non-exempt assets (Chapter 7) or your discretionary income (Chapter 13), and it's not negotiable.

-Chapter 13 bankruptcy can take up to five years and you could end up paying everything you owe.
+Chapter 13 bankruptcy can take up to five years and you could end up paying everything you owe, plus bankruptcy fees.

-Bankruptcy can make you ineligible for most mortgages and some jobs for years.
+Bankruptcy can make you ineligible for certain types of loans and jobs for a period of time.

 Here’s a quick rundown of the meaningful differences between debt relief and bankruptcy:

-Privacy: Debt settlement is private, while bankruptcy creates a public record.
+Privacy: Debt settlement is private.
+Bankruptcy creates a public record.

 Taxes: Amounts forgiven in debt settlement are taxable unless you are insolvent.
-Amounts discharged in bankruptcy are not usually taxable.
+Amounts discharged in bankruptcy aren't usually taxable.

 Time: Chapter 7 bankruptcy is the fastest option.
 Debt relief typically ranges from 24 to 48 months.
-Chapter 13 filers usually pay for three or five years.
-However, most filers get five-year plans.
+Chapter 13 filers pay for three or five years.

 When considering debt relief vs. bankruptcy, ask yourself these questions:

 How much unsecured debt do I have?
-If you have a huge amount of debt relative to your assets, bankruptcy with a lawyer can be less expensive than professional debt settlement.
+If you have a huge amount of debt relative to your assets, bankruptcy with a lawyer can cost less than professional debt settlement.

-Would it upset me if anyone could see that I’d filed bankruptcy?
+Would it upset me if anyone found out that I’d filed for bankruptcy?
 Debt settlement is the better choice if your privacy is the top concern.

 Am I comfortable going into court and dealing with filing requirements?
 Bankruptcy court can be stressful, and the process is complicated.
-You must handle filing yourself or you’ll need an attorney’s help.
+You must handle it yourself or hire an attorney.

 Would it bother me if my creditors called me about late payments?
 Debt settlement can be stressful if your state law allows creditors to contact you aggressively.